$\mathbb{H}^{p,q}$-convex cocompactness and higher higher Teichm\"uller spaces: Non-positive spheres and weakly spacelike graphs

-\begin{remark} The following general proposition implies (by taking $\ell=k=p$) that if $p\geq q+1$, then there does not exist a weakly spacelike $p$-graph $M$ of~$\H^{p,q}$ such that $\di M$ is the projectivization of a $p$-dimensional totally isotropic linear subspace of~$\R^{p,q+1}$. \end{remark}
+The following proposition implies in particular that if a weakly spacelike $p$-graph $M$ of~$\H^{p,q}$ satisfies that $\di M$ is the projectivization of a $p$-dimensional totally isotropic linear subspace of~$\R^{p,q+1}$, then we are in the setting of Example~\ref{ex:most-deg-p-graph}.